Zordon1337/osu2007srv/README.md

   rating needs to be implemented in b222

-  if you want to use it with tcp bancho, you can use <a href="https://github.com/Zordon1337/BanchoTP">bancho "proxy"</a> that redirects socket requests to http backend
+  if you want to use it with tcp bancho, you can use <a href="https://github.com/Zordon1337/BanchoTP">bancho "proxy"</a> that redirects socket requests to http backend if you wanna see screenshots look at the bottom of readme
 </pre>
 ### supported versions
 <pre>